moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/devsecopswithduolab2.md

 1. In the **Filename** field, type `.gitlab-ci.yml`.

-1. Copy the yaml below into the file.
+1. Copy the YAML below into the file.

     ```yml
     stages: